-When you are trying to kick-start a medical career, it can be challenging to secure a placement which proves your commitment to the cause.
-As a volunteer with St John Ambulance you can receive first aid training whilst gaining practical experience for your university application.
+When you’re trying to get into Medicine, it can be challenging to secure a placement which proves your commitment to the cause.
+As a volunteer with St John Ambulance, you can receive first aid training whilst getting practical experience and gaining skills to boost your university application.

-Joining our Cadet programme demonstrates your commitment to helping people and a passion for health services.
-With St John Ambulance you’ll develop skills in patient care, leadership and communication.
-Most importantly, you’ll learn the skills to save lives.
+Joining the Cadet programme demonstrates your commitment to helping people, as well as a passion for health services.
+You’ll develop skills in patient care, leadership, teamwork and communication.
+Most importantly, you’ll learn the skills needed to save lives.

 As a Cadet, you’ll develop skills in:

-When Cadets are not volunteering and saving lives, they can pursue a range of awards at St John Ambulance.
-The most prestigious of these is the Grand Prior’s Award – which celebrates committed engagement and a passion for learning and self-development.
+When Cadets are not volunteering and saving lives, they can also pursue a range of awards at St John Ambulance.
+The most prestigious of these is the Grand Prior’s Award, which celebrates committed engagement and a passion for learning and self-development.

-“My CV is jam packed with achievements, skills and experiences all gained through being a St John Ambulance Cadet.
+“My CV is jam-packed with achievements, skills and experiences all gained through being a St John Ambulance Cadet.
 I was awarded a £2,000 Entrance Excellence Scholarship in Volunteering from my university for all the volunteering work I have done.”
+Rebecca Cruxton

 Loading More Content